Floorp-Projects/Floorp/docs/contributing/how_to_contribute_firefox.rst

 For git, see the `git cinnabar documentation <https://github.com/glandium/git-cinnabar/wiki/Mozilla:-A-git-workflow-for-Gecko-development>`__

-The clone can take from 40 minutes to two hours,(depending on your connection) and the repository should be less than 5GB (~ 20GB after the build).
+The clone should be around 30 minutes (depending on your connection) and the repository should be less than 5GB (~ 20GB after the build).

 If you have any network connection issues and cannot clone with command, try :ref:`Mercurial bundles <Mercurial bundles>`.